Democrats Launch Sweeping Corruption Probe Into Donald Trump And His Family

-Democrats from the House Judiciary Committee submitted a request for more than 80 documents related to the president, his campaign and his family members, indicating the launch of a wide-sweeping corruption probe.
-The committee demanded information from issues ranging from the firing of former FBI director James Comey to details about Jared Kushner’s dealings, according to The New York Times.
+Democrats from the House Judiciary Committee submitted a request for more than 80 documents related to the president, his campaign, and his family members, indicating the launch of a wide-sweeping corruption probe.
+The committee demanded information regarding issues ranging from the firing of former FBI director James Comey to details about Jared Kushner’s dealings, according to The New York Times.

 On Sunday, the committee announced that it planned to launch a document request.
 Democratic Chairman Jerrold Nadler from New York told George Stephanopoulos on ABC News’ This Week that a probe was imminent and said that it was clear the president had obstructed justice when he fired Comey.
 On Monday, the request was officially submitted to the White House.